-Currently, COLTPAC consists of 11 members and 2 alternates appointed by the County Commissioners.
-They are selected from geographic regions: 3 from the "North", 3 from the "Central", 3 from the "South", 1 from the City of Santa Fe, and 1 "at large".
+Currently, COLTPAC consists of 9 members appointed by the County Commissioners.
+One representative is selected for each commission district and four are selected as "at large members.
 As the Open Space and Trails program has matured, to presently focus on open space management and strategic acquisition, and in light of the broader sustainability objectives of the SGMP, the structure and mission of COLTPAC should be strengthened.
 There is a need for a technical advisory committee to inform COLTPAC that is readily accessible.
 Members with specific technical expertise should be sought, and committee members should have a broader policy, monitoring and technical advisory role on matters of general resource protection and conservation related to land use planning, development review and economic development.
 There is a potential role for COLTPAC to serve as a Resource Advisory Committee to support other County sustainability initiatives.